HRN-Projects/amazon-captcha-solver/README.md

 ### Regarding API code ###
 The API works fine but can be enhanced further according to use cases.
-The API's reponses would highly dependent upon the training quality of the model file.
+The API's reponses would highly depend upon the training quality of the model file.